FREQUENTLY ASKED QUESTIONS

 Do I have to apply to the program?
 Do I have to submit my academic transcripts?

 No. The CNM courses are non-credit offerings and do not include a formal admissions process.
 There are no educational or professional requirements to register for a course.
-Students are not required to submit academic transcripts to the University.
+You will not be required to submit academic transcripts to the University.

 How many credit hours are these courses worth?

 As non-credit offerings, the CNM courses will not appear on your transcript, nor will credit hours be awarded towards the completion of a degree program.
-Grades will not be issued; however, students must earn at least 70 out of 100 points to successfully complete a course.
+Letter grades will not be issued; however, students must earn at least 70 out of 100 points to successfully complete a course.

 What type of content is used in the program?

-The CNM program utilizes a wide array of online material, including text-based lectures, audio and video presentations and Web links to the latest resources related to nonprofit management.
+The CNM program utilizes a wide array of online material, including audio and video presentations and Web links to the latest resources related to nonprofit management.

 CNM courses are facilitated by seasoned nonprofit managers with hands-on field experience.
 Read more about the CNM instructors.